Gimena Accardi: Career

 Herederos de una venganza, in which she played China Villegas.
 In 2012, she played Dolores in the second season of Los únicos, following that role up with another antagonist in the telenovela of Pol-ka, Sos mi hombre.

 In 2013 she joined the cast of Solamente vos In 2015 she got a lead role in Milagros en campaña and also participated in Conflictos modernos.
 In 2016, Accardi starred in the musical El otro lado de la cama and served as a judge on Canta si puedes.
 In 2018, she was cast as Lara and Patricia in Mi hermano es un clon.

 Personal life

-On December 7, 2016, she married her partner of 9 years, Nicolás Vázquez, in a beach wedding.
+Accardi started a relationship with actor Nicolás Vázquez in 2007.
+They were married on December 7, 2016, in a beach wedding at Mar del Plata, and divorced in 2025.

 Accardi and Vázquez survived the Champlain Towers South collapse on June 24, 2021.
 They were in Miami for work and to meet with Argentine comedian Martín Bossi, returning to their condo just as it began to experience the collapse.
 Accardi suffered a blow to the head when she ran into a palm tree during the mass exodus from the building, but both she and Vázquez were otherwise unharmed.